 The Man in the Arena

 Wow!
-I just love this quote!
-It’s definitely a keeper — I think I’ll hang it up in my office, so I can look at it on those days when I feel like slacking off or even giving up.
-I especially like the comments about knowing “great enthusiasms, the great devotions” and about striving valiantly, erring, and coming up short “again and again, because there is no effort without error and shortcoming…”
+I love this quote and enjoy revisiting it.
+I especially like the comments about knowing “great enthusiasms, the great devotions” and about striving valiantly, erring, and coming up short “again and again, because there is no effort without error…”

-I think Teddy is definitely onto something here when he says that there’s no effort without error and shortcoming.
+I think Teddy is definitely onto something when he says there’s no effort without error and shortcoming.
 Effort and error go hand in hand — you can’t have one without the other.
 This is worth remembering when you’re really pushing hard but don’t seem to be getting anywhere or you find you’ve made a mistake of some kind — perhaps even pushed yourself in the wrong direction.
-When this happens, it can be encouraging to recall what Teddy points out here: that errors and shortcomings are integral to any major output of energy and any worthy undertaking.
+When this happens, it can be encouraging to recall that errors and shortcomings are integral to any major output of energy and any worthy undertaking.

 So here’s an equation we might all put into action: Enthusiasm + Effort + Error + Endurance = A Successful Endeavor.

-Bravo, Teddy!
-Let’s dare greatly and write dangerously today as we all write on!
+Let’s bring great enthusiasms to our work today as we all write on!

 Please help KWD grow by sharing: https://karinwritesdangerously.com/